 Senate Bill No. 478

-(Senators Unger, Klempa and Kessler (Mr. President), original sponsors)
+(By Senators Unger, Klempa and Kessler (Mr. President))

-AN ACT to amend and reenact §20-2-30a of the Code of West Virginia, 1931, as amended; and to amend said code by adding thereto a new section, designated §20-2-42y, all relating to creating apprentice hunting and trapping licenses; exempting hunter training requirements for apprentice hunting and trapping licenses; and establishing penalties.
+A BILL to amend and reenact §20-2-30a of the Code of West Virginia, 1931, as amended; and to amend said code by adding thereto a new section, designated §20-2-42y, all relating to creating an apprentice hunting and trapping license; and penalty.

 Be it enacted by the Legislature of West Virginia: